 demise helped restart WTIT.
 Rock's brother, The Midnight Playboy would

-business partner of Rock’s, Mic Dry, took B.B.’s place.
-It would not be long
+partner of Rock’s, Mic Dry, took B.B.’s place.
+It would not be long though,

-though, before WTIT lost an important member.
-The Cosmic Commando
+before WTIT lost an important member.
+The Cosmic Commando would be

 In 1997 a 30th Anniversary Party would be held.
 Ironically, it would be the